pingcap/docs-cn/dm/manually-handling-sharding-ddl-locks.md

 ## Supported scenarios

-Currently, the `unlock-ddl-lock` command only supports handling sharding DDL locks in the following two abnormal scenarios.
+Currently, the `shard-ddl-lock unlock` command only supports handling sharding DDL locks in the following two abnormal scenarios.

 ### Scenario 1: Some MySQL sources are removed